Cais/bns-inline-asides/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 0.6.2 =
+* Added 'bnsia-' to 'aside-toggler' class for better namespacing

 = 0.6 =
 * released November 2011
 * confirmed compatible with WordPress version 3.3